Ashekfeh/data-engineering-notes/Introduction to Data Engineering/Module 3/Querying and Analyzing Data.md

 SELECT * FROM CarSaleDetails WHERE Pin LIKE "871%"
 ```

-#NOTE: `EQUAL TO` Operator returns records in which a data value matches a certain value
+> [!note] #NOTE: `EQUAL TO` Operator returns records in which a data value matches a certain value

-#NOTE: `LIKE` Operator helps you to specify a pattern to return records that match a data value partially.
+> [!note] #NOTE: `LIKE` Operator helps you to specify a pattern to return records that match a data value partially.

 # Grouping Data
 ---